"On Monday morning July 16, 1945, the world was changed forever when the first atomic bomb was tested in an isolated area of the New Mexico desert.

 The above map graphically shows the whole of the Los Angeles basin.
 The long green line more-or-less in the center of the basin depicts the route of the Los Angeles river, starting in the north in San Fernando Valley and flowing south to where it exits out into the Pacific just east of the Los Angeles, Long Beach harbor complex with all of it's man made islands and channels.
 The short green line on the left or western part of the basin shows Ballona Creek where it starts inland just to the north of the Baldwin Hills to where it flows out into the Pacific a hair south of Venice Beach and Marina Del Rey.
 The gap toward the east between where Ballona Creek starts near Baldwin Hills and where the Los Angeles River is shown on the right flowing to the south, albeit more toward the L.A.
 River, is where the greater Los Angeles downtown area is located.

-While it is true many Japanese officers had visited the United States at one time or the other with lots of them seemingly having attended college in the U.S., not all were experienced in all of it's subtle intricacies.
+While it is true many Japanese officers had visited the United States at one time or the other with lots of them seemingly having attended colleges and universities in the U.S., not all were experienced in all of it's subtle intricacies.
 Looking on a map and seeing the L.A.
 River clearly marked as such doesn't mean it was the Mississippi River.
 Most of the time it would be hard to operate a radio controlled model boat on large portions of it, let alone transgress it's full extent.
 I could see why looking at a map, if one was trying to get as close to the center of Los Angeles as possible via a water borne craft and not knowing how un-river like either of the two rivers were, that Ballona Creek would seem the most inviting --- especially the length of travel the L.A.
 River would require to reach the same spot, without even considering how much protection one would encounter during the war years trying to access the Long Beach, Los Angeles harbor area.

 The Japanese knew that the U.S., to ensure against a potential air attack from the Pacific side, at the beginning of the war, proposed to build a network of radar stations covering the full length of the coast from the Canadian border into Baja Mexico.
 Actually, a total of 72 sites were proposed, of which 65 were eventually built.
 According to The Radar Dilemma, at the start of the war not much more than ten or so were in place let alone operational, and most of those were pretty much concentrated around Los Angeles, San Francisco, and Seattle.
 Within weeks of their attack on Pearl Harbor, and possibly even before, the Japanese began probing U.S. radar capability up and down the Pacific coast, sometimes with clandestine operatives, and had a pretty good handle on where radar coverage was effective and where it was weak or nonexistent.
 That is why when they did decide to attack the U.S. mainland along the Pacific coast there was such a difference in how each of the attacks were carried out.